telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 * Print new web pages

 For more information on printing the Grid, refer to the article on [printing the widget]({% slug printing_kendoui_grid %}).

+## Localization

+The Kendo UI widgets allow you to change the text messages that are displayed to the end user.

+The Grid provides options to localize messages related to the toolbar, columns, filter, grouping, and paging, by setting the following configurations:
+* `toolbar`
+* `columnMenu`
+* `columns`
+* `filterable`
+* `groupable`
+* `pageable`

+For more information on localizing messages in the Grid, refer to the article on [localizing the widget]({% slug localization_kendoui_grid_widget %}).

 ## See Also